Cumberbatch takes unsung WWII hero to Toronto in 'Imitation Game'

 Tyldum, a Norwegian known for his 2011 hit "Headhunters," was drafted for the independent, modestly budgeted production after big Hollywood studios passed on the script.

-Cumberbatch said the humor is true to Turing, whose niece relayed that "he was very funny in a very dry English way" and could joke about the forced estrogen injections of his sentence.
+Cumberbatch said the humour is true to Turing, whose niece relayed that "he was very funny in a very dry English way" and could joke about the forced estrogen injections of his sentence.

-The humor also lightens the mood for a team tasked with the impossible, breaking through the millions of combinations to crack the German code while the war rages.
+The humour also lightens the mood for a team tasked with the impossible, breaking through the millions of combinations to crack the German code while the war rages.

 The math and the machine's workings will go right over most moviegoers' heads.
 But even the actors say they didn't get it either despite their best efforts.